robinschuere/writersblock/model.md

 Story import options
   + json (.wbson)

+Guide
+  - Add a guide so users get a general understanding of how the app works.

 => A pre-defined list for item, personal and statistical traits will be made by WritersBlock (purely optional for the user to create)